leveris133t/API-docs/onboarding.md

 The *`Process definition`* can also depend on the type of **front-end application** (web or mobile) that the onboarding is started from.

-Don't know what this is:
- `/process-definitions`.
-`ProcessChannel` .

-For steps which require an authentication `/Onboarding - private part` API needs to be used and `/Onboarding - public part` API for the rest.

 ### Starting the onboarding process

-1. Call `/processes/!startProcess` to create a new onboarding process.
+1. Call `public/processes/!startProcess` to create a new onboarding process.
 This will return the id of the new process
-2. Call `/processes/{idProcess}` to get the full details of the current onboarding step
+2. Call `public/processes/{idProcess}` to get the full details of the current onboarding step
-3. Optionally call `/process-definitions/{idProcessDefinition}` to get the full list of steps (*`Process definition`*)
+3. Optionally call `public/process-definitions/{idProcessDefinition}` to get the full list of steps (*`Process definition`*)

 ### Advancing to the next onboarding step

 Once the application has fulfilled the requirements of the current step, call: `/processes/{idProcess}/!executeCurrentStep` to move to the next step.

-This will return the next onboarding step or notify the application that the process is complete.
+This will return the next onboarding step or notify the front-end that the process is complete.

-On occasion, `/processes/{idProcess}/!executeCurrentStep` will not need to be called as the execution has been performed by the server.
+On occasion, `/processes/{idProcess}/!executeCurrentStep` will not need to be called.
+This happens as the execution has been performed by the server.
 This depends on the specific step type.

 ![How to use the service](onboarding-how-to-use-the-service.png)

-  in `/Onboarding - public part` API, and call  endpoint.

-Once the process is started We provide you information about what is next step within the process to execute.
-In order to execute step use `....

-When the step is executed, we validate that required conditions for the given step are met.
-Once the execution is successful We return information about what is next step within the process to execute.
+### User activation and public and private endpoints

+When the onboarding process is started, the user's account will be created, but not activated.

+As such, **the user will not have** an *`Authentication token`* to be able to log into the application.

+Activation will occur when the *`Authentication token`* is returned in a call to `/processes/{idProcess}/!executeCurrentStep`.

+Before this point, all URLs must use the `/public/` endpoints.
+Afterwards, all URLs must use the `/private/` endpoints and pass in the *`Authentication token`* in the headers.

+The account can be activated by the server at any stage after the user's authentication credentials are captured.
+This point can be configured on the system.

+### Supplementary processes

+** RADIM RADIM RADIM **

 After execution of some specific types of steps We can starts one or more complementary processes on background.
 In order or get list of processes We recommend you to call `/processes/!list` endpoint in `/Onboarding - private part` after every execution of "private" step.
 Every process has defined `priority` field which determines a processing order of the processes.

 Some types of steps can have more complex flow to execute, see `steps[].stepType` field in `/process-definitions` resource and require some step type specific calls before its execution e.g. `Device setup` API.

-Some of them are triggered and executed asynchronously on the Back-end so We provides Consumers application with Event about changes in proces  - `IB_ONBOARDING_PROCESS_CHANGED` event (see [Asynchronous Communication service](mw-gen-asynccomm-ib.md) to get more information).
+Some of them are triggered and executed asynchronously on the Back-end so We provides Consumers application with Event about changes in process  - `IB_ONBOARDING_PROCESS_CHANGED` event (see [Asynchronous Communication service](mw-gen-asynccomm-ib.md) to get more information).

-It has to be configured by Leveris team which steps are included into onboarding process.

-Execution of some steps of on-boarding process does not need to require User authentication.
-It is also matter of step configuration whether user needs to be authenticated or not.

-It can be also configured when Customer User account is activated during onboarding process however be aware that it has to be activated after the credentials suitable for the User authentication are collected.